-- Employees on unpaid leave cannot be furloughed, unless they were placed on unpaid leave after 28 February. - Employees on sick leave or self-isolating should get Statutory Sick Pay, but can be furloughed after this. - Employees who are shielding in line with public health guidance or who need to stay home with someone who is shielding can be furloughed "if they are unable to work from home and you would otherwise have made them redundant".
-It is unclear why here is now a requirement to demonstrate they would otherwise have been made redundant when this wasn't in the guidance previously.
-This seems unnecessarily more restrictive. - The guidance now confirms that employees "that need to look after children" can be furloughed. - If an employee is off on family-related leave e.g. they can be designated as a furloughed worker if they would otherwise have been laid off.
+- Employees on unpaid leave cannot be furloughed, unless they were placed on unpaid leave after 28 February.
+They cannot be furloughed until the date on which it was agreed their unpaid leave would come to an end. - It has been clarified that the scheme should not be used for periods of short-term illness or short-term self-isolation, especially given that a furlough period must last a minimum of 3 weeks.
+So, if an employee is working and needs to self-isolate for 7 or 14 days, or takes short-term absence unrelated to the Coronavirus, they should remain on sick leave.
+Further to this, the Direction given by the Treasury to HMRC states that, where Statutory Sick Pay is payable in respect of an employee at the time when a furlough instruction is given, the employee is not treated as furloughed until the original SSP period has ended; - Description Employees on long-term sick leave can be furloughed. - If an employee becomes sick during a period of furlough, the employer may choose whether to keep them furloughed or move them onto SSP. - Employees who are shielding in line with public health guidance or who need to stay home with someone who is shielding can be furloughed.
+The words "if they are unable to work from home and you would otherwise have made them redundant" have thankfully been removed. - The guidance now confirms that employees "that need to look after children" can be furloughed. - If an employee is off on family-related leave e.g. they can be designated as a furloughed worker if they would otherwise have been laid off.
 However, the employer would continue to pay any applicable maternity, adoption, paternity leave.
 Employers can claim for any enhanced pay under the furloughed worker scheme.
+An employee returning from family-related leave who is furloughed must have their earnings calculated based on their earnings prior to leave (and not the amounts receiving during this leave).